 We begin the day visiting another garden designed by Paul Bangay.
 This delightful garden in Main Ridge has been carved into a working vineyard and is nestled into a protected valley.
 Three garden terraces are carved into the hill, all designed to create abundance and colour as the owners wanted to pick flowers, herbs, fruit and vegetables.
 The first terrace has a big herb garden with paving softened with interplantings of thyme, and a shaded rear garden with massed hydrangea and helleborus.
 The central terrace has a formal rose garden which has a vegetable garden either side, each with a picturesque structure, one a library and the other a potting shed.
 A long, narrow walk of white crepe myrtle, underplanted with box spheres and softened with a mass planting of catmint, adds drama to the final terrace

 We head north to Langwarrin to visit one of Australia’s best known gardens, Cruden Farm, which was given to the late Dame Elisabeth Murdoch in 1928 as a wedding present from her husband Sir Keith Murdoch.
-She cherished the farm at Langwarrin throughout her long life and created a fine garden with garden manager Michael Morrison, who will lead us on a tour.
+She cherished the farm at Langwarrin throughout her long life and created a fine garden with former garden manager Michael Morrison.
 We’ll take a stroll to the lake and walk through herbaceous borders, the picking garden, shrub walks, rose garden and famous avenue of lemon scented gums that lead to the house.

 Fiona Brockhoff’s city garden, which was built by her partner David Swann, is a small, leafy design in Toorak.
 Its three spaces include a gravel entry courtyard, a leafy side passageway and a rear courtyard.
 Timber screens on the home provide a simple backdrop to the garden, which has a raised concrete tank swimming pool.
 Its unusual plant palette includes striking plant combinations featuring big-leafed plants like elephant’s ears, angel’s trumpets, castor oil plants and giant birds of paradise.